 We are subject to taxation in numerous U.S. federal, state, and local jurisdictions.
 As a result, our effective tax rate is derived from a combination of applicable tax rates in the various jurisdictions that we operate.
 In preparing our financial statements, we estimate the amount of tax that will become payable in each jurisdiction.
 Nevertheless, our effective tax rate may be different than experienced in the past due to numerous factors, including changes in the mix of our profitability among the jurisdiction in which we operate, the results of examinations and audits of our tax filings, our inability to secure or sustain acceptable agreements with tax authorities, changes in accounting for income taxes and enactment of new tax laws.
 Or changes in the interpretation and application of existing tax laws.
 New income, sales, use or other tax laws, rules, regulations, or ordinances could be enacted at any time.
 For example, recent legislation commonly referred to as the Inflation Reduction Act imposes a one percent excise tax on share buybacks imposed on the corporation repurchasing such stock, effective for tax years beginning after December 31, 2022.
-Also, the Tax Act eliminated the option to currently deduct research and development expenditures in the year incurred, and instead requires taxpayers to capitalize and amortize U.S.-based and non-U.S.-based research and development to later years, we have no assurance that the provision will be repealed, deferred, or otherwise modified.
+Also, the Tax Act eliminated the option to currently deduct research and development expenditures in the year incurred, and instead requires taxpayers to capitalize and amortize U.S.-based and non-U.S.-based research and development expenditures over five and fifteen years, respectively.
+Although there has been proposed legislation that would defer the capitalization requirement to later years, we have no assurance that the provision will be repealed, deferred, or otherwise modified.
 Any of these factors could cause us to experience an effective tax rate significantly different from previous periods or our current expectations and may result in tax obligations in excess of amounts accrued in our financial statements.